Poor living conditions lead to child abuse charges

-Two Bluff City residents were arrested and charged with child abuse Monday after receiving information about two children in the home from the Tennessee Department of Children Services.
+Two Bluff City residents were arrested and charged with child abuse Monday after the Tennessee Department of Children Services received information about two children in the home.

 After an investigation into the living conditions at the home on Mountain View Road, Austin Hunter Cox, 31, and Sara Beth Black, 29, were arrested and charged with a felony count of aggravated child abuse/neglect and a misdemeanor count of child abuse/neglect.